syncfusion-content/blazor-docs/blazor/treeview/drag-and-drop.md

 ## Drag and drop between TreeViews

 The Blazor TreeView component has built-in support for drag and drop functionality, allowing for nodes to be dragged and dropped on other nodes within the same or different trees using the [AllowDragAndDrop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_AllowDragAndDrop) property.

-In the example provided, drag and drop is demonstrated using different TreeView components.

 ```cshtml
 @using Syncfusion.Blazor.Navigations